As Dems embrace Harris, GOP calls it an undemocratic ‘coup’ against Biden

 Why We Wrote This

-U.S. President Joe Biden’s belated departure from the presidential race has led to complaints that the Democratic Party is imposing an undemocratic outcome on its voters.
+U.S. President Joe Biden’s late-stage departure from the presidential race has led to complaints that the Democratic Party is imposing an undemocratic outcome on its voters.
 Will Republican criticism stick?

 If, as seems almost certain, Ms. Harris becomes the Democratic nominee, she will have been selected without a single primary vote cast for her.